Time: 19:45 - 21:15

 What is the course about?

 This course will keep able flautists practising and playing with others.
-Develop your technique and musicianship, and learn new repertoire for solo and ensemble.
+Develop your technique and musicianship for playing, and learn new repertoire for solo flute and ensembles.

 What will we cover?

 - continuation and development of previous learning i.e. tone, technique, articulation, posture and breath control